pytorch/torchchat/README.md

 python aoti_export.py --checkpoint_path checkpoints/$MODEL_REPO/model.pth --device {cuda,cpu} --out-path ./${MODEL_REPO}.so
 ```

-When you have exported the model,
+When you have exported the model, you can test the model with the sequence generator by importing the compiled DSO model with the `-sopath ./{modelname}.so` option.
-Note to self: sopath is missing in the current version.
-Copy the reported path to ./${MODEL_REPO}.so
+This gives users the ability to test their model, run any pre-existing model tests against the exported model with the same interface,
+and support additional experiments to confirm model quality and speed.

 ```
 python generate.py --device {cuda,cpu} --dso ./${MODEL_REPO}.so --prompt "Hello my name is"